Universal non-equilibrium states at the fractional quantum Hall edge: Level broadening

 where $\delta' =[g_R^2+(1-g_U)^2]/2m+1/2n$, and the contour of integration goes as shown in Fig.\ \ref{integr}, middle panel.

 Evaluating the integral, I find the tunnelling rate

 where $\Delta\epsilon_0 = \langle I\rangle[\cos (2\pi/m) -1]/e^*$.
 A schematic plot of the rate (\ref{gamma-res}) for the case of strong interaction is shown in Fig.\ \ref{integr}, right panel.
 It is not universal and depends on the interaction strength via couplings $g_s$.
 However, the level broadening $\Delta\epsilon_0$ itself has a universal linear dependence on the current so that the effective temperature is given by Eq.\ (\ref{noise-res}) again.
-This result serves as an additional argument in favor of the general character of relation (\ref{noise-res}) and shows that it is not a property of a particular detection scheme.
+This result serves as an additional argument in favour of the universality of relation (\ref{noise-res}) and shows that it is not a property of a particular detection scheme.